-The only change to the Java API is to replace the Apache HTTP client with our library class, FTHttpClient, that mirrors the method interface of the original Apache class.
+The only change to the Java API is to replace the Apache HTTP client with a special library class, FTHttpClient, that mirrors the method interface of the original Apache class.
+The Python API follows the same strategy.
 All the boilerplate fault tolerance code has now been removed, so that it does not clutter the application's core business logic.